pahimar/Equivalent-Exchange-3/README.md

 IMPORTANT: This is not guaranteed to work as it has not been tested extensively (only done on Linux so far, partly on Windows).
 ____________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________
 #### Setup MCP
 1. Create an empty directory for EE3 development.
-This directory is referenced as `mcdev` from now on
+This directory is referenced as `mcdev` from now on.
 2. Download the latest version of MCP from [here] (http://mcp.ocean-labs.de/index.php/MCP_Releases) , e.g. mcp719.zip.
 Install MCP dependencies as listed on the website if neccessary.
 3. Install Apache Ant [here] (ant.apache.org.)
 3. Inside `mcdev`, create a directory named `mcp` and unzip the MCP ZIP file into it